10.0 COMMITTEES AND SERVICE APPOINTMENTS

 - Assistant Director of Student Life/Cultural Programming

-- 3 faculty serving staggered two-year terms (appointed by Provost and VCAA)
+- 3 faculty serving staggered two-year terms (appointed by FWDC in consultation with the Provost and VCAA)

 - 1 staff member (appointed by CSAC)